pmeeny/CI-MS1-RestaurantWebsite/README.md

 # Acknowledgements
 - I would like to thank my fiancee Mary for her help, constant support and ideas for the website, and also to my dog Lily for her company during development of the website.
-- I would like to thank my mentor Mo for his input, help and feedback.
+- I would like to thank my mentor Mo Shami for his input, help and feedback.